oktadeveloper/okta-blog-hugo/content/blog/simple-multifactor-authentication-in-node.md

 This is where multi-factor authentication (MFA) comes in to play.
 By adding an extra level of security, even if someone manages to phish your user's login information, they still won't be able to sign in without access to another device such as their mobile phone or a U2F key.
 You might be thinking, _managing passwords is hard enough, keeping track of various devices in a secure way will be a nightmare_.

-To make that simpler, we’re going to use Okta to add basic authentication and MFA.
-Before we dive in, I’d like to give you a quick overview of what Okta does, and how it can simplify the development process for you, while ensuring best-in-class security for both you and your users.
+To make that simpler, we're going to use Okta to add basic authentication and MFA.
+Before we dive in, I'd like to give you a quick overview of what Okta does, and how it can simplify the development process for you, while ensuring best-in-class security for both you and your users.

 ## What is Okta?